lowlevel01/simple-bootloader/README.md

-# This a basic example of a bootloader
+# A basic example of a bootloader

 **To launch the bootloader, use the commands:**
 -  make